-ASSOCIATE RECTOR OF GRACE CHURCH .- In the early part of this month the vestry of Grace hurch held a meeting, and determined to call the Rev. II.
-D. Judd as associate minister.
-A communication was addressed to Mr. Judd, notifying him of the action of the vestry, and requesting his acceptance.
-On Wednesday the hairman of the vestry received a reply from Mr. Judd accepting the call.
+Associate Rector OF GRACE CHURCH .- In the Church held a meeting, and determined to call the Rev. II.
+D. Judd as associate minister. communication was addressed to Mr. Judd, no-tifying him of the action of the vestry, and requesting his acceptance.
+On Wednesday the chairman of the vestry received a reply from Mr. Judd accepting the call.
 Mr. Judd is a native of Arkansas, but has of late been stationed in Spartanburg, and Union.
 He is a gentleman of great ability, and, it is hoped, will give entire satisfaction to his congregation.
-Mr. Judd is expected soon to enter upon the discharge of his uties .- News and Courier.
+Mr. Judd is expected soon to enter upon the discharge of his duties .- News and Courier.

-Rev. H. D. Judd will be long remembered by the Congregation of the "Church of the Nativi-" at this place and the large number of citizens who were greatly edified by the many eloquent and profound sermons, delivered by him during a late sojourn of some weeks among us.
-Mr. Judd is no ordinary man, intellectually, and while with us he impressed our wholewoom munity with his sincerity as a Minister of the Gospel of Christ.
-We have not the slightest doubt that he will give entire satisfaction to the congregation of Grace Church, and we are sincerely pleasel to know that he has concluded to remain in this diocese.
-Himself and family would be an acceptable acquisition to the most intelligent and refined community.
+Rev. H. D. Judd will be long remembered by the Congregation of the "Church of the Nativity" at this place and the large number of citizens who were greatly edified by the many eloquent and profound sermons, delivered by him during a late sojourn of some weeks among us.

+Mr. Judd is no ordinary man,

-For the Times.
-WE MAY ALL BE BITTEN TO DEATH.
+For the Times WE MAY ALL BE BITTEN TO DEATH.

-MR. EDITOR :-- What has become of our Journalistic friend "L?"
+MR. EDITOR :--- What has become of our Journalistic friend "L ?"
 Has he made an unconditional surrender to your correspondent "J. W. T.?"
 We have waited and waited to hear from him, until patience is no longer a virtue.
 If he has capitulated, he has displayed more judgment than courage.
-Few can be found now-adays with sufficient norve to resist such an at-tack as that made upon him courcorrespondent while under the internet option mphobia.
+Few can be found now-adays with sufficient norve to resist such an at-tack as that made upon him a sur corresponcorrespondent while under the phobia.
+"L," I am afraid, is too ner-